Skip to main content Skip to footer

 Here’s how each role approaches resources:

-• Portfolio perspective: determines that the IT department needs 20% more data scientists to support the upcoming year’s roadmap.
+• Portfolio perspective: Determines that the IT department needs 20% more data scientists to support the upcoming year’s roadmap.

-• Project perspective: assigns Sarah to the database migration activity for the next three weeks.
+• Project perspective: Assigns Sarah to the database migration activity for the next three weeks.

 Portfolio managers resolve conflicts when two critical projects need the same specialist, usually by adjusting start dates.
 A centralized resource planning view allows leaders to see capacity across all projects and make these calls in real time.